Pandemic (board game): Related products

 In 2013, an iOS version entitled Pandemic: The Board Game was released by Asmodee Digital.
 The digital game was ported to PC five years later and released via Steam.
 As of January 2022, Pandemic is no longer purchasable on Steam.

 A novel based on the game will be published by Aconyte Books and written by Amanda Bridgeman.

 Leacock has designed several other games using gameplay elements similar to Pandemic, most notably the Forbidden series of family games published by Gamewright Games.
-These include Forbidden Island (2010), Forbidden Desert (2013), Forbidden Skies (2018) and the upcoming Forbidden Jungle (2023).
+These include Forbidden Island (2010), Forbidden Desert (2013), Forbidden Skies (2018) and Forbidden Jungle (2023).
 He also designed the Thunderbirds board game in 2015, celebrating the 50th anniversary of the 1960s television series and published by Modiphius Entertainment.
-He is currently working with Matteo Menapace on Daybreak, a tabletop game about the global response to climate change, to be published by CMYK.
+He and Matteo Menapace have finished work on Daybreak, a tabletop game about the global response to climate change, published by CMYK.